 A growing number of clinics in the US provide their patients with voice-powered assistant solutions, such as smart speakers.
 The speakers announce treatment and medication reminders at a specific time for each patient, so the one will never miss or forget to take their drugs.
 For patients who undergo therapy associated with taking a large number of different medications at different times and in different doses, this technology is a life-changing solution that makes their treatment easier and even more pleasurable.
 Isn’t that what any doctor would love to see?

 Apart from serving as reminder systems, smart speakers integrated with other medical software can help patients with impairments during their stay in hospital or at home.
+This solves a lot of iomt connectivity issues.
 The patients equipped with this technology can access the Internet via voice control, communicate via messengers with their doctors or family members, and receive consultation on their overall well-being, exercise routine, diet, or other health-related aspects.

 Reimagining FAQs management